How To Prevent Pay-Per-Click Fraud On Your Website Advertising

 - Use the “IP Exclusions” setting in Google Ads and block known IP addresses associated with click fraud.

 - Tweaking your Ad Targeting can filter invalid clicks.
-Click farms are usually located in third-world countries, and if you suspect that a particular geo-location is committing click fraud, you can exclude these locations and their respective languages.
+For example, click farms are usually located in third-world countries.
+If you suspect that a particular geo-location is committing click fraud, you can exclude these locations and their respective languages.

-If you’re running a PPC ad campaign and experience a large number of clicks that never convert into customers, you may be a victim of click fraud.
+If you’re running a PPC ad campaign and experience many clicks that never convert into customers, you may be a victim of click fraud.
 Your best defense is keeping a watchful eye on your ad campaigns and using the preventive measures above to try and prevent it from happening.